digitalocean/do-agent/README.md

 do-agent can be uninstalled with your distribution's package manager

-`apt remove do-agent` for Debian based distros
+`apt-get remove do-agent` for Debian based distros

 `yum remove do-agent` for RHEL based distros